andadapt/lessons/ks3/year8/xmas/PITCHME.md

 ---
 [drag=100,drop=center, flow=col]

-## 🎅 ⛄ 🧝
+## 🎅 ⛄ 🎁

-Its christmas so lets hve some fun!
+It's christmas so lets have some fun!

 The best drawing in Small Basic wins a special prize!